Andrew Morrison: Career

 Morrison joined the Society of Jesus in 1949 at the age of 30, and was sent to Great Britain to study for the priesthood, as Guyana is a member of the Jesuits' British Province.
 He was ordained a priest on 31 July 1957, the feast day of St. Ignatius of Loyola, the founder of the Society of Jesus.

 He was sent back to British Guiana (independent Guyana since 1966) and served as youth chaplain of the Green Light Organisation, a Catholic social ministry.
 During this time, he founded the Camp Kayuka on the Soesdyke-Linden Highway.
 In 1972, Morrison was appointed Vicar General of the Diocese of Georgetown, a position he held for four years.

 In July 1976, Morrison was appointed Editor of the Catholic Standard, the newspaper of the Diocese of Georgetown and the only religious newspaper in Guyana.
 In 1979 he founded the Guyana Human Rights Association.

 Morrison's first international public episode, was his coverage of the Jim Jones led mass suicide-massacre, which took place in 1978 in Guyana.
-A year later, an assassination attempt upon his life failed because a fellow Jesuit was mistaken for Morrison; Fr Darke was brutally murdered.
+A year later, an assassination attempt upon his life failed because a fellow Jesuit was mistaken for Morrison.
+Father Bernard Darke was brutally murdered.
 Such attempts to frustrate Morrison's quest for justice and rights had absolutely no effect upon him.
 He publicly exposed a plot by members of the governing regime to assassinate an opposition Guyanese politician (Rodney) in the paper he headed, the Catholic Standard.
-Amidst awards and honours from the international community he lamented the state of his countrymen and further hardships experienced by the certain fellow Jesuit elements, supporters of his cause.
-Fr Connors was deported from Guyana.
+Amidst awards and honours from the international community, he lamented the state of his countrymen and further hardships experienced by the certain fellow Jesuit elements, supporters of his cause.
+Connors was deported from Guyana.

 Morrison died in his Georgetown home on 26 January 2004, at the age of 84.
 He was buried in the Sacred Heart Church in Georgetown.